Email me at:

 I give instructions on how to make) and the Artists Power Points (which I am

 more than happy to email you).
-They are just big files.
-To find
+They are just big files and thus, can't be

 This game is the first game I created.
 If any of you have